tiagod3p/100-days-of-code/log.md

 **Thoughts:** Finally I got the first week of the challenge!
 I'm very happy doing this and I know is very early, but I already feel better than I was.

+### Day 7 May 20, 2020

+**Today's Progress**: I finished the project of the Bank Account that I started yesterday, I could apply all the concepts that I defined.
+I'm very happy for be capable of it.
+Thanks stackoverflow 😂

+**Thoughts:** I'm very ansious to start with Django and building real web apps, but I know that I need to understand the concepts well, so I'll keep being patient and in the right time I will start learn Django.